Synthetic Fuels

 Sources: Höök and Aleklett 13 for coal-to-liquids and Steynberg and Dry 12 for gas-to-liquids.
 The low efficiency of electrofuels stem from two conversion processes: from a primary energy source into electricity, with efficiency about 32% (Building Energy Codes Program 10); and then from electricity into hydrocarbons, with efficiency 40-50% (Malins 6).

-In cars, electrofuels are a much less efficient use of electricity than direct use in an electric vehicle, and also less efficient than hydrogen.
+In cars, electrofuels are a less efficient use of electricity than hydrogen and much less efficient than direct use in an electric vehicle.

 The image: "electricity_fuel_eff.svg" cannot be found!